therealchiko/therealchiko.github.com/_posts/2019-12-26-seriousness.md

 On culture:

-> ...I know what a winning culture is and should look like, which is for me, the most imporant thing.
+> ...I know what a winning culture is and should look like, which is for me, the most important thing.

 <!--more-->